JoephyZeng/joephyzeng.github.io/_pages/cv.md

 Research interests
 ======
-* Solid State Electrolyte
+* Experimental mechanics
-* First-Principles Study
+  * Differential interference contrast microscopy (DInM) system
-  * Density Functional Theory
+  * Digital image correlation (DIC)
-  * Molecular Dynamics
+* Mechanical characterization and applications of soft materials
-* Electrochemical Impedance Spectroscopy
+* Mechanical characterization and applications of martensitic materials
-* Machine Learning
+* Developments and applications of piezoelectric materials and pyroelectric materials

 Honors and awards
 ======